guidoese/folia_backend/README.md

 Folia Backend was developed as a practical Full Stack Web Development project as part of my training at Universidad Tecnológica Nacional (UTN).

-The project allowed me to practice building a REST API with Node.js and Express, implementing JWT authentication, working with MongoDB and Mongoose, protecting routes with middleware, handling user-related data and integrating email-based account verification and password recovery.
+The project allowed me to practice building a REST API with Node.js and Express, implementing JWT authentication, working with MongoDB and Mongoose, protecting routes with middleware, managing user-related data, and integrating email-based account verification and password recovery.

 👨‍💻 Author